Kesh19Moon/Netflix-Bug-Findings/README.md

 It started like many great security stories do… late at night, zero plans, and the simple goal of watching something with friends 🎬

-We installed a popular watch-party browser extension — chat on the side, synced play/pause, nicknames, avatars.
+We installed a popular tele-party — chat on the side, synced play/pause, nicknames, avatars.
 Smooth experience.
 Out of curiosity (occupational hazard), I started poking around the UI.

 Then I saw it: